MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 >
 The trash can, when clicked, will now be able to delete notes (once we finish our implementation of NoteDisplayViewController, of course).

-Time to enable the table row selection to trigger the segue to the `Note Display View Controller`.
+Time to enable the table row selection to trigger the segue to the *NoteDisplayViewController*.

 > [action]
-> Uncomment the following code in your `UITableViewDelegate` extension.
+> Uncomment the following code in your *UITableViewDelegate* extension.
 >
 	self.performSegueWithIdentifier("ShowExistingNote", sender: self)

 Ah, those handy segue identifiers...

 #Bonus

-You may have noticed we are now perform a `Delete` operation in two seperate places.
-This seems like a good candidate to refactor and ensure we have a unified function that perhaps takes a note and deletes it, this can then replace both chunks of `Delete` code.
+You may have noticed we are now performing a *Delete* operation in two separate places.
+This seems like a good candidate to refactor and ensure we have a unified function that perhaps takes a note and deletes it, this can then replace both chunks of *Delete* code.

 #Displaying Note Information

-Time to create an interface to present our Note information and move us toward being able to edit this information.
+Time to create an interface to present our note information and move us toward being able to edit this information.

 > [action]
 >
-> 1. Open `Main.storyboard` and locate your `Note Display View Controller Scene`.
+> 1. Open `Main.storyboard` and locate your *Note Display View Controller Scene*.
-> 2. Add a `Scroll View` to your main `View`.
+> 2. Add a *Scroll View* to your main *View*.
 Your notes have the potential to contain a lot of content, so you want to ensure the user can scroll through them.
-> 3. Add a `Text Field` to your `Scroll View` near the top.
+> 3. Add a *Text Field* to your *Scroll View* near the top.
 This will be used to display the title.
-> 4. Add a `Text View` to your `Scroll View` and add it below your `Text Field`.
+> 4. Add a *Text View* to your *Scroll View* and add it below your *Text Field*.
 This will be used to display the content.

 We have a basic presentation interface.
-Now we need to connect the `Text Field` and `Text View` objects with our `Note Display View Controller`.
+Now we need to connect the *Text Field* and *Text View* objects with our *Note Display View Controller*.

 It should look like this: